 Pet therapy is widely used in residential homes where elderly people rarely experience the enjoyment of being close to animals.
 It has been shown to help people to deal with problems arising from health issues such as heart disease and cancer, but it is also very valuable in dementia care.

-If your elderly relative is fortunate enough to have care at home, they may well have been enabled to keep a beloved pet.
+If your elderly relative is fortunate enough to have care at home, provided by one of the best live in care agencies, such as Elder, they may well be enabled to keep a beloved pet.
 Interacting with pets has been shown to increase levels of oxytocin, the “feel good” hormone, in the body.

 A reduction in agitation and blood pressure has also been linked to interactions with animals and having a pet at home can benefit the caregiver as well as the person who is living with dementia.